johnroutledge/johnroutledge/README.md

 ### About Me

-My names's John and I'm a junior web developer with Leisure Leagues, Europe's largest provider of small-sided football leagues.
+My name's John and I'm a junior web developer with Leisure Leagues, Europe's largest provider of small-sided football leagues.

 Here are a few facts about me: